NandaAnzana/FlappyNEAT/README.md

 </p>
 Flappy bird made me interested to build a replica for desktop version.
 Because the original version makes me wanna throw pizza to the window, so i made my version much more difficult.
 So, enjoy it.

 First you must make sure your python version is 3.x and pygame already installed in your environment.
+Or you can install all the package from requirements.txt.
 Then you change your working directory to the folder you want to put this flappyNEAT.
 ```
 cd your_path_name
 ```